Biography

 Statement

-Maryna Mariyenko’s paintings operate through structured repetition, where colour accumulates into dense chromatic fields.
+Maryna Mariyenko’s paintings operate through manually constructed micro-structures, where colour accumulates into dense chromatic fields.
 Rather than fixed compositions, each work unfolds as an optical experience activated by the viewer’s attention.

 As the gaze concentrates on a single colour, surrounding tones recede and re-emerge, generating perceptual movement across the surface.
 The image is never static; it shifts through duration, proximity and focus.

-Situated between painting and object, her works create a state of organized complexity in which repetition transforms material into rhythm and colour into spatial experience.
+Situated between painting and object, the works are built through a time-intensive process in which thousands of individual elements accumulate into a structured field.
+Repetition becomes a method of construction, transforming material into rhythm and colour into spatial experience.

 Biographie